 Today was a fun fieldwork day.
 We popped over to Behar Café to sample their cevapi, burek, & coffee, and to check out some of the food items they carry.
 Behar is a Bosnian restaurant and grocery in Bowling Green, KY that specializes in cooking and selling items important to Bosnian foodways traditions, such as … Continue reading On Our Plates: Behar Cafe

 Yesterday, @wku photographer Clinton Lewis stopped by to photograph the Husic family's ćilim.
 The woven rug will be part of the upcoming exhibit, A Culture Carried: Bosnians in Bowling Green, set to open September 29th at the Kentucky Museum.

 Ever wonder what goes into to creating a museum exhibit?
 A lot!
 Here's a sneak peak of our upcoming exhibit, A Culture Carried: Bosnians in Bowling Green, which is currently under construction.
 The exhibit will open September 29th at the Kentucky Museum.

-Nermin Peimanovic showing off his son’s Bosnian fez along with socks that were knitted for him by his Grandmother.
-We’re happy to say these items will be featured in the upcoming exhibit, A Culture Carried: Bosnians in Bowling Green.
-This exhibit will open this fall at the Kentucky Museum and is funded by a grant from the National Endowment for the Arts.
+Nermin Peimanovic showing off his son's Bosnian fez along with socks that were knitted for him by his Grandmother.
+We're happy to say these items will be featured in the upcoming exhibit, A Culture Carried: Bosnians in Bowling Green.
+This exhibit will open this fall at the Kentucky Museum and is funded by a grant … Continue reading Update on the Bosnian Project

 From the archives: Senida Husic and her family cooking up a pot of kupus in their Bowling Green, KY home.
-Husic described: “The part of [Bosnia] where my family is from, the stew is called ‘kupus’ which is essentially just ‘cabbage’.
-There are different variations of how it’s made, family to family, but mostly it’s referred to as kupus.”
+Husic described: "The part of [Bosnia] where my family is from, the stew is called 'kupus' which is essentially just 'cabbage'.
+There are different variations of how it's made, family to family, but mostly it's … Continue reading From the Archives: Kupus